Insights on Variance Estimation for Blocked and Matched Pairs Designs: Data Example

 Although \cite{zhao2017cross} analyzed numerous outcomes, we focus on a measure of mercury (LBXGM), converted to the $\text{log}_2$ scale, as a simple illustration of our methods.
-We use full matching to obtain a set of all small blocks of varying size.
+We use unrestricted full matching to obtain a set of all small blocks of varying size.
 As in \cite{zhao2017cross}, we matched on smoking, age, gender, race, income, and education.
 We used Bayesian logistic regression through the \texttt{brglm} package \citep[][]{brglm} and \texttt{optmatch} \citep[][]{optmatch} in \texttt{R} \citep{Rsoft}.
 This resulted in 197 blocks with only one treated or one control unit in each.
 Sizes of blocks ranged from 2 to 47.
+This type of matching would fall into the category of flexible blocks, and we here focus on estimation of the SATE for the finite sample.

 There were some block sizes that were unique, so the hybrid estimator with $\varestsbm$ could not be used.
-The blocking treatment effect estimate ($\tauestbk$) was 2.453 but using a fixed effects model with no interaction the treatment effect estimate was 2.746.
+Alternate forms of full matching could potentially avoid this concern: full matching can include additional restrictions, such as using only a portion of the control group or exact matching on some important covariates, which could make the block sizes more homogenous \citep{optmatch}; for simplicity we do not explore this here.
+The blocking treatment effect estimate ($\tauestbk$) was 2.45 but using a fixed effects model with no interaction the treatment effect estimate was 2.75.
 Looking at Table~\ref{table:data_ex}, we see that our hybrid estimator using $\varestsbp$ gave a much larger variance estimate (relative to the scale of the precision estimates) than the two linear model based variance estimators.

 A second method for analyzing observational datasets where our variance estimators could be useful is coarsened exact matching (CEM).
 CEM coarsens covariates used to match and then exactly matches to these coarsened variables \citep[][]{iacus2012causal}.
 We follow the example from the vignette of the \texttt{cem} package \citep[][]{cem} in \texttt{R} using the most automated version of CEM on the classic LaLonde data set \citep[][]{lalonde1986evaluating}, available in the \texttt{cem} package.
 This data set consists of individuals who received or did not receive a job training program with the outcome of interest as earnings in 1978.
 We use the unmodified version of the LaLonde dataset, but otherwise follow the automated process for CEM laid out in the vignette to create blocks (we do not follow the analysis).
 This resulted in the creation of 69 blocks, some small and some big, with some ungrouped units being dropped.
 The blocking treatment effect estimate ($\tauestbk$) was \$560 but using a fixed effects model with no interaction the treatment effect estimate was \$425.
 From Table~\ref{table:data_ex}, the precision estimates from all methods were similar though, again, the hybrid estimator using $\varestsbp$ was the largest and likely the most conservative.